calamares/calamares/ci/HACKING.md

 * For pointer and reference variable declarations, put a space before the variable name and no space between the type and the `*` or `&`, e.g. `int* p`.
 * `for`, `if`, `else`, `while` and similar statements put the braces on the next line, if the following block is more than one statement.
-Use no braces for single statements.
+Always use braces.
 * Function and class definitions have their braces on separate lines.
 * A function implementation's return type is on its own line.
 * `CamelCase.{cpp,h}` style file names.